khaledmos3ad/jdogo/README.md

 The Code is still under Modification and testing and Modulation..
 Alot of features will be provided in Version 2.

 NOTE: This Version include flat Mapping only ..
-List, Set, Maps still not added to parsers but it will be included in the next Version
+List, Set, Maps still not added to parsers but it will be included in the next Version ..
+The code have a simple example with main method to test the functionality.

 Thanks for reading my Document .. feel free to participate me to build a strong API.